supahcraig/rpcn_snowflake/README.md

 You'll need to create a keypair to allow Redpanda Connect to authenticate with Snowflake.
 This block will create those keys and produce an `ALTER USER` statement which will attach your public key your Snowflake user.

+Run this block in a terminal window on your local machine.

 ```bash
 openssl genrsa 4096 | openssl pkcs8 -topk8 -inform PEM -out snowflake_private_key.p8 -nocrypt
 openssl rsa -in snowflake_private_key.p8 -pubout -out snowflake_public_key.pub